bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Drizzle
+- Light Rain
-- 93% humidity
+- 91% humidity
-- 7 mph wind
+- 8 mph wind
 - 96% cloud cover
-- 28 AQI 🟩
+- 27 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 0.12 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>